What is cat-scratch disease?

 - Painful and swollen lymph nodes for more than 2 or 3 weeks.

-- Bone or joint pain, abdominal pain (without fever, vomiting or diarrhea) or an unusual degree of tiredness for more than 2 or 3 weeks.
+- Bone or joint pain, abdominal pain (without fever, vomiting, or diarrhea), or excessive tiredness for more than 2 or 3 weeks.

 What causes cat-scratch disease?